 Step 4: Apply for the NHR status

-How to Obtain Residency in Portugal
+Residency Options in Portugal

 To qualify as a non-habitual resident, you must have lived in Portugal for over 183 days within a 12-month period.
 Alternatively, you can qualify if you have lived in the country for fewer than 183 days but have purchased property in Portugal during that same period.